Redot-Engine/redot-docs/classes/class_projectsettings.rst

 :ref:`float<class_float>` **physics/jolt_physics_3d/simulation/bounce_velocity_threshold** = ``1.0`` :ref:`🔗<class_ProjectSettings_property_physics/jolt_physics_3d/simulation/bounce_velocity_threshold>`

 The minimum velocity needed before a collision can be bouncy, in meters per second.

+\ **Note:** This setting will only be read once during the lifetime of the application.

 .. rst-class:: classref-item-separator